Your guide to parenting and the responsibility to the sick kid etiquette. Please, keep your sick kid home!

 Listen, if you called me up to cancel our playdate because your kiddo suddenly came down with a fever or had some crazy rash appear, I promise I would completely understand.

-My kids might be upset, but that’s way better than having to hear them whine about whatever illness they contracted from your kids at a playdate that shouldn’t have happened anyway.
+My kids might be upset, but that’s way better than having to hear them whine about whatever illness they contracted from your kids at a playdate that should have been called off if their health was even remotely questionable.

-Sure, we’ll miss the turkey and all the fixins’, but better than dealing with sick kids the rest of winter break.
+If they choose to stay home, they’ll miss the turkey and all the fixings’, but better than dealing with sick kids the rest of winter break if it could have been avoided.

 I mean, I know your mama taught you to share, but I don’t think she meant for you to share your germs.
 Right?